Château des Jacques - Moulin-à-Vent 2023

 About the wine:

-The 2023 Moulin-à-Vent is more straightforward and cherry-forward than the Morgon, with notes of maraschino cherries and Morello cherries, though it may lack the same level of complexity.
-On the palate, it is ripe on the attack, quite smooth and full-bodied, with a soft mouthfeel and generous fruity notes on the finish to please the drinker.
+The 2023 Moulin-à-Vent is more straightforward and cherry-forward than the Morgon, with notes of maraschino cherries and Morello cherries, though it may not possess the same level of complexity.
+On the palate, it is ripe on the attack, quite smooth and full-bodied, with a soft mouthfeel and generous fruity notes on the finish to please the customer.
 Best enjoyed within the next five or six years.
 2025–2033

 James Suckling